rzyns/civitai-data-manager/README.md

 ### How does this tool compare to other models or Civitai managers?

 This tool stands out for its simplicity and lightweight design.
 It requires no configuration and operates independently of any WebUI (such as A1111, ComfyUI, etc.).
-With a single command, it scans your models directory, gathers informations on Civitai, and generates a `models_manager.html` file.
+With a single command, it scans your models directory, gathers informations on Civitai, and generates an interactive model browser (`index.html`).

 ## 🛣️ Roadmap